gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Dockety's lenses rotated.
 "Correct.
-But this one does not know why it orders us to collect people.
+But this one does not know why it collects people.
 It does not keep them."

 Maddy glanced at the bot.